course-fish274-2019/David-seahorses/README.md

    - Add a map of Brazil showing all locations

-   - Create whisker plots of all average heights
+   - Create box plots of all average heights

    -